2018 Ram 2500 Regular Cab

 - ParkView Rear Back Up Camera

-- Helps ensure safety of driver, passers-by and trailered load by displaying image of truck bed, including any 5th-wheel tow hitch assembly.
+- Shows an image of the truck bed, including any fifth-wheel tow hitch assembly.

 The Ram 2500 is offered with three cab styles (regular, extended and crew); two bed lengths; and seven trim levels: Tradesman, SLT, Big Horn (sold in Texas as the Lone Star), Laramie, Laramie Longhorn, Limited and Power Wagon.
 The Tradesman is a stripped-down work truck designed to deliver lots of ability at a low price point, while the Limited has bells and whistles we'd expect from a luxury car.
-The Power Wagon is an off-road themed version with a manual transfer case and other off-road-specific features, many of which are available in other models as part of a new-for-2017 Off-Road package.
-Whichever suits you best, Edmunds can help find the perfect 2017 Ram 2500 for you.
+The Power Wagon is an off-road-themed version with a manual transfer case and other off-road-specific features, many of which are available on other models as part of the Off-Road package.
+Whichever suits you best, Edmunds can help find the perfect 2018 Ram 2500 for you.

 Edmunds Expert Reviews